Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 So, we know that Ford Escapes often have transmission problems.
 But what about when compared to similar models?
 Suppose we compare the Ford Escape’s transmission problems to other SUVs like the Pathfinder and Enclave.
 In that case, the Ford Escape is usually less reliable than similar models.

 With less than half the total number of reported problems related to the car, the Pathfinder is also much more reliable with its gearbox.
-Although some owners reported having to replace their transmissions, the proportion of total problems found with the gearbox was much less.
+Although some owners reported replacing their transmissions, the proportion of total issues with the gearbox was much less.

 The Enclave’s gearbox problems occurred at 80,000 miles, similar to the Ford Escape.
 If you’re looking for an SUV, it’s worth investigating this model too.
 This will ensure you get the best value for money.